Pranay5463/Glassmorphism-Thank-You-Card/README.md

 ## Glassmorphism-Thank-You-Card
-A Thank You card in Glassmorphism design with hearts rain on button click ❤️ .
+A Thank You card in Glassmorphism style with hearts rain on button click ❤️ .

 #### Designed and Coded by @Pranay5463 👻